 Pljevlja Power Station

-The Pljevlja power station is a 210-megawatt (MW) power station in Montenegro.
+The Pljevlja power station is a 225-megawatt (MW) power station in Montenegro.

-A second 220-MW unit at Pljevlja, Pljevlja II Power Station, has been proposed.
+A second unit at Pljevlja, Pljevlja II Power Station, has been proposed.

 The undated satellite photo below shows the power station in Pljevlja.

-The power station is operated by the MOntenegro utility Elektroprivreda Crne Gore.
+The power station is a single-unit of 225 MW operated by the Montenegro utility Elektroprivreda Crne Gore.
 It has been in operation since 1982 and is fueled by lignite coal.
 It is Montenegro's only coal-fired power station and supplies up to 30% of the country's electric power.
 Most fuel is supplied from two surface mines operated by Rudnik uglja ad Pljevlja.
 The older mine is Potrlica, where mining began in 1952.
 Sumani I is a newer mine with lesser-quality lignite coal.

-The Montenegro government and Elektroprivreda Crne Gore plan to construct a new EUR 300 million, 220 MW lignite plant at the site of the existing Pljevlja lignite power plant in Pljevlja.
+The Montenegro government through its power utility Elektroprivreda Crne Gore (EPCG) plan to construct a new EUR 300 million, 220 MW lignite plant at the site of the existing Pljevlja lignite power plant in Pljevlja.
 The plant would use lignite from the nearby Pljevlja mine.
 As of 2013 the process of finding a strategic investor was ongoing.

 The Montenegrin NGOs Green Home and MANS have criticised plans by the Montenegrin government to choose a strategic partner for Pljevlja II without conducting a proper tender, stating that instead the government planned to sign an intergovernmental agreement and enact a "special law" on the project, creating a legal loophole to move forward on Pljevlja II without proving its benefits.